robgjansen/tor-ctl-logger/README.md

 ## run

 Your Tor node needs to run with [an open control port](https://www.torproject.org/docs/tor-manual.html.en).
-For example, if your TOr is running using the torrc option `ControlPort 9051`, you can then run the utility like this:
+For example, if your Tor is running using the torrc option `ControlPort 9051`, you can then run the utility like this:

 ```
 python tor-ctl-logger.py -p 9051 /path/to/log/file.log